tinymce/tinymce-docs/plugins/comments.md

 1. Click on this ![**3dots**]({{site.baseurl}}/images/3dots.png) icon above the comments box to expand the menu.
 1. Select **Delete** from the menu items.
-1. The following options appear in the comments sidebar:
+1. The following options appear in the comments sidebar:<br/>
 ![**delete comment**]({{site.baseurl}}/images/delete.png)
 1. Click **Cancel** to save or **Delete** to remove the comment from the conversation.